The mission of the National Association of Evangelicals is to honor God by connecting and representing evangelical

 The NAE Statement of Faith, adopted in 1942, provides a theological touchstone for evangelicals across the country — bringing together Calvinist, Arminian, Wesleyan, Anabaptist and Charismatic traditions.
 Among these diverse groups, the NAE facilitates united action, cooperative ministry and strategic planning to achieve shared goals.

 The National Association of Evangelicals represents evangelical concerns to the government and mobilizes evangelicals to engage in the public sphere.
-The NAE provides a forum where evangelicals can work together to preserve religious liberty, nurture families and children, protect the sanctity of human life, seek justice for the poor, promote human rights, work for peace, and care for God’s creation.
+The NAE provides a forum where evangelicals can work together to protect religious liberty; safeguard the sanctity of human life; strengthen marriages, families and children; seek justice and compassion for the poor; preserve human rights; pursue racial justice and reconciliation; promote just peace; and care for God’s creation.

 Evangelicals believe that government is a gift from God for the common good.
 Good governance creates the conditions in which human beings fulfill their responsibilities as God’s image bearers and as stewards of God’s creation.
 Government plays an important role in protecting life, preserving freedom, and creating an environment in which families, churches, businesses and other human institutions can thrive.

-The NAE Chaplains Commission provides support and endorsement for evangelicals to minister as chaplains in the three branches of the military, the Department of Veterans Affairs, hospitals, prisons, businesses and many other institutions.
+The Evangelicals Chaplains Commission provides support and endorsement for evangelicals to minister as chaplains in the three branches of the military, the Department of Veterans Affairs, hospitals, prisons, businesses and many other institutions.

 The Commission also connects and represents the chaplain ministries of NAE denominations, making it the largest representative body of chaplains in the U.S. Armed Forces and Veterans Administration.
 The Commission champions free exercise and expression of faith in our nation’s military institutions.

 As the relief and development arm of the National Association of Evangelicals, World Relief’s mission is to “empower the local church to serve the most vulnerable.”

 World Relief provides churches with a platform to bring humanitarian assistance to suffering people in the name of Christ in the United States and throughout the world.
 World Relief exists for the Church and its mandate to serve those in need.